tanvir-git/odoo-documentation/content/applications/sales/point_of_sale/configuration/epos_ssc.rst

 In that case, you can temporarily force the connection by clicking :guilabel:`Advanced` and :guilabel:`Proceed to [IP address] (unsafe)`.
-Doing so allows you to reach the page in HTTPS and use the ePOS printer in Odoo as long as the browser window stays open.
+Doing so allows you to reach the page in HTTPS and use the ePOS printer in CoquiAPPs as long as the browser window stays open.

 .. note::
    The previous instructions apply to Google Chrome but are similar to other browsers.